Configuration¶

 SDK selection works like this:

-- If Codex OAuth credentials are present, OpenMed prefers the Codex SDK path
+- If Codex OAuth credentials are present, OpenMed can use the Codex SDK path

 You can choose the model at launch: